Assan Ouédraogo: Schalke 04

-Born in Mülheim to Burkinabé parents, Ouédraogo began his career with TuS Union 09 Mülheim, spending three years before a move to Schalke 04 in 2014.
+Born in Mülheim to Burkinabè parents, Ouédraogo began his career with TuS Union 09 Mülheim, spending three years before a move to Schalke 04 in 2014.
 He signed a contract extension in November 2022.
 Ahead of the 2023–24 season, he was promoted to the first team, scoring his first goal in a 2–2 away friendly draw with 1.
 FC Bocholt on 6 July, also getting the assist for Simon Terodde's goal.
 He scored in another friendly game as Schalke 04 beat Polish opposition Górnik Zabrze 5–0 on 15 July, and these pre-season performances saw him touted as a player with a lot of potential.

 Ouédraogo marked his professional debut in the 2.
 Bundesliga with a goal; being named as a surprise starter in the away game against Hamburger SV, he received the ball in the penalty area from teammate Simon Terodde, he cut onto his right foot, beating a Hamburger SV defender in the process, before placing the ball beyond goalkeeper Daniel Heuer Fernandes.
 Despite his team losing 5–3, his first half goal earned him a spot in Schalke 04 history, as he beat Julian Draxler's record as Schalke's youngest goal-scorer in official matches.
 He also is the youngest player ever of Schalke 04 in competitive and professional matches with an age of 17 years and 80 days, beating Volker Abramczik's record.
 Following the game, manager Thomas Reis said of Ouédraogo: "it was important that we carefully integrated him into training", also stating that he would give him a "necessary break" and "ground him if [he has] to", highlighting that he did not want to rush Ouédraogo's progress.

 RB Leipzig

 On 13 June 2024, Ouédraogo moved to RB Leipzig for a reported fee of €10 million, signing a five-year contract.
 He rejected a move to Bayern Munich, and subsequently stated that he made the decision for his development, claiming that young players make biggest strides at RB Leipzig.
 On 20 September 2025, he scored his first goal for the club in a 3–1 win over FC Köln.
+He continued impressing during the 2025–26 season, earning praise from head coach Ole Werner and Leipzig star man Christoph Baumgartner for his development and hard work; these comments came against the backdrop of a game-winning goal from long range against Werder Bremen.
+During the same match, Ouédraogo suffered a knee injury which forced him to miss the entire month of December.
+During his January return against SC Freiburg, Ouédraogo again injured his left knee, necessitating a two-month-long recovery.
+Ouédraogo returned to the pitch as a substitute on 4 April 2026 against Bremen.
+He scored once during the season's second half, netting a consolation goal in a 1–4 loss versus Freiburg.
+Compared to Leipzig's other regular starters during the season, Ouédraogo averaged the highest number of points per match.